 Unlike the competition, Hola doesn't rely on a fixed network of managed servers.
 The company describes itself as more of a "peer to peer" VPN, where browser traffic is routed through its users.
-Your traffic will pass through the computers of others who've installed the service, and some of their traffic might pass through PC.
+Your traffic passes through the computers of others who've installed the service, and some of their traffic might pass through your devices.

 This has some advantages.
 There are no fixed routes or destination servers, making it more difficult for sites to detect that you're using a VPN.
 It also keeps costs down, as there are no servers or bandwidth bills, allowing the basic service to be offered for free.

 Disadvantages are that Hola only protects browser traffic, and even that isn't encrypted in the way you'll see with other VPNs.
 The service is great for unblocking websites, but not much use for anything else.

 - Want to try Hola Free VPN?
 Download it here

 Hola runs almost everywhere, with browser extensions available for Chrome, Firefox, Opera and Edge; custom browsers available on Android, iOS, Windows and Mac, and the ability to set up the service on many other platforms.

 One potential issue is if you install one of the apps (not the browser extensions), you're allowing Hola to use some of your system and network resources, as other users access the sites they need via your connection.
 But the company says it only uses devices when they're idle, and connected to an electricity source.
 Even then, it claims to use no more than 3MB a day from mobile devices, 100MB from desktops.

 Maybe a more significant concern is that any Hola user could effectively become an exit server for someone else.
 If they're sending spam, hacking or doing anything else dubious, your IP address could become the one associated with that action.